This site contains affiliate links to products. I may receive a commission for purchases made through these links.

 - I became aware of what I chose to eat

-- I noticed the textures and flavors, how I felt during and after eating.
+- I noticed the textures and flavours, how I felt during and after eating.

-- I became aware of my eating urges and the associated emotions.
+- I became aware of my eating urges and associated emotions.

 My friend, a doctor suggested the FODMAP DIET developed by the University of Monash in Melbourne, Australia.
 This included an elimination phase to see which foods triggered my IBS and symptoms.

 With time I realised that a wheat-free, dairy-free diet with limited sugar helped manage my IBS and pain.

 I returned to vegetarianism (I was raised mainly vegetarian) and eventually followed a mainly vegan diet.
 This was particularly difficult as my husband believed that meat is essential for a healthy diet.
 I compromised by eating meat when I was pregnant and he only sourced meat from a locally grown farmer he knew plus elk and reindeer.

 Vegan nutrition had a huge impact on my mind, body and soul.
 I felt amazing!